-Master the basics of the WhatsApp Business customer opt-in process
+Master the basics of the WhatsApp Business customer opt-in requirements

-First, the customer can only give their consent via an opt-in form located on one of the business's existing communications channels—a 'third party channel'—and not through WhatsApp itself; think email, website, SMS, app, even a dedicated landing page, etc. It's also important to understand that the opt-in must be 'active'; this means the customer must actively show their consent by entering/editing a phone number or by checking a box.
+First, opt-ins must be collected before you initiate a conversation with a customer using WhatsApp.
+This means you need to reach out to your customers for their consent via one of the existing communications channels – a 'third party channel' – and not through WhatsApp itself; think email, website, SMS, customer service call, IVR, app, etc. It's also important to understand that the opt-in must be 'active'; this means the customer must actively show their consent by entering/editing a phone number or by checking a box.

 There are several rules for what should be included in the opt-in form featured on the third party channel.
 These cover both visuals and text: